dmdm/Parenchym/README.md

 Licensed under the same license as Pyramid, see LICENSE.

 You can run Parenchym directly, or use it as a library.
-As-is Parenchym presents a small application with login and registration facilities, the latter uses Google+ as auth provider.
+As-is, Parenchym presents a small application with login and registration facilities, the latter uses Google+ as auth provider.